devleaks/golfleague/common/docs/guide/intro.md

 Golf League web site.

-Finally, on the web site, League Managers can add pictures to competitoins and events, and add simple blogging messages.
+Finally, on the web site, League Managers can add pictures to competitions and events, and add messages with references to the competition.

 Now go.
 Play golf.